 Wittman hosts Community Broadband Field Seminar

-Congressman Rob Wittman (VA-01) hosted his second Community Broadband Field Seminar in Lancaster County as an opportunity for underserved and unserved communities and neighborhoods within the area to learn more about the funding and resources available at the state and federal levels to help bring broadband to their citizens.
+Congressman Rob Wittman (VA-01) hosted a Community Broadband Field Seminar in New Kent County on Friday as an opportunity for underserved and unserved communities and neighborhoods within the area to learn more about the funding and resources available at the state and federal levels to help bring broadband to their citizens.

-“For me, the issue of rural broadband dates back more than 20 years to my time on Westmoreland County Board of Supervisors,” said Wittman.
-“Demand for high speed broadband has never been greater; closing the digital divide is the key to lifting up countless communities and populations in unserved areas.
+“Demand for high speed broadband has never been greater,” said Wittman.
+“Many communities and neighborhoods throughout the Northern Neck, Middle Peninsula, stretches of Stafford County, and localities east of Richmond, including Hanover and New Kent, struggle to gain access to reliable broadband.
+Closing the digital divide is the key to lifting up countless communities and populations in unserved areas.
 While Congress has made great strides in tackling this issue, more can and should be done.
-I am hosting these seminars to provide an important opportunity for localities to learn the resources available to them and to make broadband access a reality for these communities.”
+I am hosting these seminars to provide an important opportunity for localities to learn the resources available to them, to make broadband access a reality for these communities.”

 As part of his continued efforts on this issue, Congressman Wittman brought in representatives from the Governor’s Chief Broadband Advisor’s office to the area to provide a briefing on the state broadband grant program, the Virginia Telecommunications Initiative, and other state and federal agency broadband funding programs.
 The briefing served as an opportunity for representatives from the Governor’s Chief Broadband Advisor’s office to discuss their broadband digital toolkit, which serves as an all-encompassing resource to better inform communities about the learning resources available on applying for broadband expansion funding and best steps to take to better position themselves for state and federal funding.

 The meeting was attended by local residents, state and local elected officials, and representatives from the governor’s office.